scottlamb/moonfire-nvr/guide/troubleshooting.md

 *   `main`: during `moonfire-nvr run`, the main thread does initial setup then just waits for the other threads.
 In other subcommands, it does everything.
-*   `s-CAMERA-TYPE`: there is one of these threads for every recorded stream (up to two per camera, where `TYPE` is `main` or `sub`).
+*   `s-CAMERA-TYPE` (one per stream, where `TYPE` is `main` or `sub`):
     These threads read frames from the cameras via RTSP and write them to disk.
-*   `sync-PATH`: there is one of these threads for every sample file directory.
-    These threads call `fsync` to commit sample files to disk, delete old sample files, and flush the database.
+*   `sync-PATH` (one per sample file directory): These threads call `fsync` to
+*   commit sample files to disk, delete old sample files, and flush the database.
+*   `r-PATH` (one per sample file directory): These threads read sample files from disk for serving `.mp4` files.
+*   `tokio-runtime-worker` (one per core): these threads handle HTTP requests.
+*   `logger`: this thread writes the log buffer to `stderr`.
+Logging is asynchronous; other threads don't wait for log messages to be written unless the log buffer is full.

 You can use the following command to teach [`lnav`](http://lnav.org/) Moonfire NVR's log format: